Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 2.1.
-Replace original Golem Manual (for BG2:EE and EET only) This component removes the original Golem Manual and all additional pages completely since it became largely obsolete with this mod.
+Replace original Golem Manual (for BG2:EE and EET only) This component removes the original Golem Manual and all additional pages completely since it becomes largely obsolete with this mod.
 Instead you will find items related to the Golem Construction Manuals provided by this mod.

 2.2.
 Improve enemy spellcaster AI (for BG2:EE and EET only)